-

 Please describe the key environmental, social, and governance (ESG) and sustainability requirements in your market.
 What are the key recent changes or potential changes?

-Sweden’s ESG legislative landscape consists of legislation on a range of issues and is subject to regular changes and developments.
+Sweden’s ESG legislative landscape consists of legislation on a range of issues and is subject to regular updates and developments.

-Environmentally, the cornerstone of Sweden’s regulatory regime is the Swedish Environmental Code, which incorporates various EU directives.
+The cornerstone of Sweden’s environmental regulatory regime is the Swedish Environmental Code (Sw.
+Miljöbalken), which incorporates various EU directives.
 The code contains rules on land and water resources, the protection of designated areas, adherence to environmental considerations in all activities, and stipulates requirements for environmental impact assessments and the management of environmentally hazardous activities.

 -